jbms/sphinx-immaterial/docs/code_annotations.rst

     This directive shall hold an :duref:`enumerated list <enumerated-lists>` of annotations that can be used in a `code-block` immediately prior to this directive.
 The given list will not be rendered in the generated output (even if there is no code snippet to annotate).
+Additionally, all annotations will be excluded when using the "copy to clipboard" button for an annotated `code-block`; the annotated comments' text will still be copied (if not `Hiding the annotated comment`_).

-    :throws: A `ValueError` will be raised if the given list is not recognized as a :duref:`enumerated list <enumerated-lists>`.
+    :throws: A `ValueError` will be raised if the given list is not recognized as an :duref:`enumerated list <enumerated-lists>`.

     .. note::